Become a Mechanicsville Volunteer!

 Mechanicsville Volunteer Fire Department has Five (5) Membership types:

--Junior – A Junior member is someone 16-17 years old who attends drills and meetings while completing a Pre-Basic program to learn about fire apparatus, their equipment and some basic fire ground skills.
-Junior members may not respond to emergency incidents on fire apparatus until completing the Pre-Basic program and are still limited in the activities on scene they can participate it.
+-Junior – A Junior member is someone 16-17 years old who attends drills and meetings while completing a Pre-Basic program to learn about fire apparatus, their equipment, and some basic fire ground skills.
+Junior members may not respond to emergency incidents on fire apparatus until completing the Pre-Basic program and are still limited in the activities on scene they can participate in.

--Active – An Active member is someone at least 18 years and older who attends drills and meetings while completing a Pre-Basic program to learn about fire apparatus, their equipment and some basic fire ground skills.
-Active members may not respond to emergency incidents on fire apparatus until completing the Pre-Basic program and are still limited in the activities on scene they can participate it.
+-Active – An Active member is someone at least 18 years and older who attends drills and meetings while completing a Pre-Basic program to learn about fire apparatus, their equipment, and some basic fire ground skills.
+Active members may not respond to emergency incidents on fire apparatus until completing the Pre-Basic program and are still limited in the activities on scene they can participate in.

--Administrative – An Administrative member must be 21 years and older who wish to assist the department in a support capacity with administrative functions and fund raising activities.
+-Administrative – An Administrative member must be 21 years and older and wish to assist the department in a support capacity with administrative functions and fundraising activities.

 Benefits of joining Mechanicsville Volunteers:

--Free Training: You can receive free firefighting, rescue, and EMS training through the Maryland Fire & Rescue Institute (incuding textbooks).
+-Free Training: You can receive free firefighting, rescue, and EMS training through the Maryland Fire & Rescue Institute (including textbooks).
 These courses count as college credits through the University of Maryland.

 -Maryland State Income Tax Incentive Program: Members may deduct $5,000 from their Maryland State Income Taxes if the LOSAP requirement is met and have served as a volunteer for the past three years.

--Length of Service Awards Program (LOSAP): After 20 years of service and being 55 years of age, you will collect a montly payment.
-For every additional year, you will earn a increase.
+-Length of Service Awards Program (LOSAP): After 20 years of service and being 55 years of age, you will collect a monthly payment.
+For every additional year, you will earn an increase.